Key concepts

 Deck template

-A deck template contains card fields settings and card layouts, without the cards themselves.
+A deck template contains deck fields settings and card layouts, without the cards themselves.

 Review